force-h2020/force-docs/docs/source/using/wf_setup.rst

 ``Name``
     A drop-down list of data-source outputs.
-Select the output "a1", the amplitude of the first Gaussian (G1).
+Select the output "a1", the amplitude of the first Gaussian data source.

 ``Objective``
     Choose whether to minimize or maximize the KPI.
 With maximize chosen,